agzaim/Bootstrap-page/README.md

 Simple one page website created to test Bootstrap 4 functionalities.
 It is almost completely built with Bootstrap stylesheet.
 </br>
 </br>
-Thanks to Boostrap grip system webpage is fully responsive.
+Thanks to Boostrap grid system webpage is fully responsive.
 It looks good at DESKTOPS:
 </br>
 </br>
 ![alt text](https://user-images.githubusercontent.com/24686250/31048672-601e9616-a622-11e7-96a5-0afa1e36b791.PNG)